MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 employees from Web-based threats.
 Deployed on your corporate network as a unified gateway, Forefront TMG 2010 inspects web traffic at the network, application and content layers to help ensure comprehensive protection.
-It also improves your organization’s firewall performance by offloading processor-intensive functions like inspection for malware.
+It also improves your organization's firewall performance by offloading processor-intensive functions like inspection for malware.
 For more information, see [Windows Server Security and Assurance](/windows-server/security/security-and-assurance).